Newlands Resolution: Popular controversy

-A vigorous nationwide anti-expansionist movement, organized as the American Anti-Imperialist League, emerged that listened to Cleveland and Carl Schurz as well as Democratic leader William Jennings Bryan, industrialist Andrew Carnegie, author Mark Twain and sociologist William Graham Sumner, and many prominent intellectuals and politicians who came of age during the Civil War.
-The anti-imperialists opposed expansion and believed that imperialism violated the fundamental principle that just, republican government derives from "consent of the governed."
+A vigorous nationwide anti-expansionist movement, organized as the American Anti-Imperialist League, emerged.
+Prominent anti-imperialists included Carl Schurz, Democratic leader William Jennings Bryan, industrialist Andrew Carnegie, author Mark Twain, sociologist William Graham Sumner, and many prominent intellectuals and politicians who came of age during the Civil War.
+The anti-imperialists opposed territorial expansion, believing that imperialism violated the fundamental principle that just, republican government derives from "consent of the governed."
 The League argued that such activity would necessitate the abandonment of American ideals of self-government and non-intervention that were expressed in the Declaration of Independence, George Washington's Farewell Address, and Lincoln's Gettysburg Address.

 However, they could not stop the even more energetic forces of imperialism, which were led by Secretary of State John Hay, naval strategist Alfred T. Mahan, Republican Senator Henry Cabot Lodge, Secretary of War Elihu Root, and the young politician Theodore Roosevelt.
 Those expansionists had vigorous support from newspaper publishers William Randolph Hearst and Joseph Pulitzer, who whipped up popular excitement.
-There was deep concern that Japan would take over Hawaii as part of its colonial empire, which would pose a serious threat to the West Coast.
-Mahan and Roosevelt designed a global strategy calling for a competitive modern navy, Pacific bases, an isthmian canal through Nicaragua or Panama, and (above all) an assertive role for America as the largest industrial power.
-McKinley's position was that Hawaii could never survive on its own but would quickly be gobbled up by Japan since already, a fourth of the islands' population was Japanese.
-That would allow Japan to dominate the Pacific and undermine American hopes for large-scale trade with Asia.
+There was deep concern that Japan would force Hawaii into its colonial empire, which was believed to pose a serious threat to the West Coast.
+Mahan and Roosevelt designed a global strategy calling for a competitive modern navy, Pacific bases, an isthmian canal through Nicaragua or Panama, and (above all) an assertive role for the United States as the largest industrial power.
+McKinley's position was that Hawaii could never survive on its own but would quickly be gobbled up by Japan, as about a quarter of the islands' population was already ethnically Japanese, and that this would allow Japan to dominate the Pacific and undermine American hopes for large-scale trade with Asia.